How to Cut Zinnias for a Vase or Bouquet

 Another way to enjoy your crop of cut zinnia flowers is to dry them.
 You can hang them upside down in a cool, dark place or use silica gel and a cardboard box.
 Silica gel is a desiccant that removes moisture from something to preserve it.

-Let’s look at how you can dry your cut zinnias using silica gel and a cardboard box:
+Let’s look at how you can dry your cut flowers using silica gel and a cardboard box:

 1. Select a firm zinnia stem and cut it about 2 inches below the open flower with clean, sharp shears.